 Titlis Mountain Trophy

-Those who like hiking have the opportunity to climb 2200 meters in altitude together from Engelberg to Titlis Kulm in mid-August.
+Those who enjoy hiking have the opportunity to climb 2200 meters in altitude together from Engelberg to Titlis Kulm in mid-August.
 The hike takes about six hours and includes lunch at the Panorama Restaurant on the Titlis as well as the cable car ride down to the valley.
-Details are on the Bergtrophy page of the Titlis.

-On August 1, the Swiss National Day will be celebrated on the Titlis with alpenglow and alphorn sounds.
+On August 1, the Swiss National Day is celebrated on the Titlis with alpenglow and alphorn sounds.
 A joint mountain tour to the summit cross of the Gross Titlis is part of it.